webiscool/redis-lambda/README.md

-#RedisLambda
+#Redis-λ

-> Aim of this repo is to show how simple and swift it is to set up small APIs with AWS Lambda.
+> Aim of this repo is to show how simple and swift it is to set up small APIs with AWS λ.
->Indeed Lambda service has HTTPS endpoints you can later on call with [cUrl](https://en.wikipedia.org/wiki/CURL) or [fetch](https://github.com/github/fetch).
+>Indeed λ service has HTTPS endpoints you can later on call with [cUrl](https://en.wikipedia.org/wiki/CURL) or [fetch](https://github.com/github/fetch).

 > One must write short portions of code to store and retrieve datas.
->Lambda propose nodeJs or Python.
+>λ propose nodeJs or Python.
 (We chose nodeJs)

 For the persistence nodeJs requires a [redis client](https://www.npmjs.com/package/redis) to communicate with a redis server one can find for free at [redislabs](https://redislabs.com/)